spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/run-the-evaluator-tool.md

 template: howto-guide-template
 ---

-This document describes how to check if the project code is compliant with Spryker’s standards using the evaluator tool.
+This document outlines the process of using the evaluator tool to verify if your project code adheres to Spryker's standards.

 ## Install the evaluator tool